Maintenance for the week of December 23:

 There's clearly a lot of pent-up frustration in the community because you guys really don't give us paragraphs like this often.
 And when players do constructively communicate, in these forums and Reddit, and give you guys detailed feedback, the vast majority of what we get back is "we're passing it along".
 If we're giving you guys detailed feedback, it's only fair to expect detailed responses.

 Back in U35, you guys rescinded a Q&A that really should've happened.
 That left a very bad taste in many people's mouths, that people still lament to this day.
-The changes themselves were confusing to many.
+The changes themselves were confusing to many people.
 So there's this impression that the developers aren't even close to the players' skills on the system they themselves design.
 There's concern that the development is focused on spreadsheets over feel.
 It was further made worse when the class rep program was closed down with no visible replacement.

 Because of that history, when people see the lead combat designer (or any ZOS rep) stream, they see it as their one chance to be heard.
 When there's such a long history of changes that go against our feedback - like U35, the nightblade permaglow, etc. - and you guys turtling up when things get heated, you're going to keep dealing with these kinds of situations.
 I'm telling you this so you guys can find a way to address the old frustration and turn over a new leaf where paragraphs like this are more commonplace from ZOS.